nykula/acmd/README.md

 - [x] Switch to next tab on close

-- [ ] Ignore dots in dir names when sorting
+- [x] Ignore dots in dir names when sorting by ext

 - [ ] Hotkey for active panel volume list